By the very nature of climate, scientists had to study it across

 global meteorological research.
 As a union of independent, mostly

-academic, scientific groups, ICSU often took a different view of affairs than the WMO, UN-administered confederation
+academic, scientific groups, ICSU often took a different view of affairs than the WMO, the UN-administered confederation

 of governmental agencies.